 How Much Does It Cost to Remove a Tree?

-When determining how much it costs to remove a tree, consider the size of the tree, accessibility, condition, trunk diameter, and more.
-Tree removal costs an average of $750 and ranges between $200 and $2,000.
+The exact cost to remove a tree will depend on the size of the tree, accessibility, condition, trunk diameter, and more.
+However, homeowners can expect to pay an average of $750, or between $200 and $2,000, to remove a tree.

 Trees are a wonderful part of nature, but roots or an overgrown tree can become problematic over time.
-Roots can break through sidewalks and driveways or damage underground pipes.
+In some cases, tree removal is the only option.
+According to Michael Black, director of operations at BrightView Tree Care Services, this can happen “when trees become unsafe or are in major conflict with infrastructure like plumbing, foundations, roofs, roads, etc.” Roots can break through sidewalks and driveways or damage underground pipes.
 Overgrown branches could damage a house.
-On rare, unfortunate occasions, trees may need to be removed after falling during a storm.
+On rare, unfortunate occasions, homeowners may need tree removal after a tree falls on their house during a storm.
 When a homeowner considers removing a tree from the yard, a common question is: How much does it cost to remove a tree?
-On average, it costs $750 to remove a tree, but this can range from $200 to $2,000, depending on the size and condition of the tree.
+According to Angi and HomeAdvisor, it costs $750 to remove a tree, but this can range from $200 to $2,000, depending on the size and condition of the tree.
 Factors that affect the cost to remove a tree include accessibility, tree height, trunk diameter, condition of the tree, stump removal, cleanup, and any extra equipment required.

 Factors in Calculating the Cost to Remove a Tree

 While the average cost to remove a tree is $750, there are a number of factors that can affect what a homeowner will pay.
 A tree service company can quickly identify any tricky situations that would make tree removal challenging or hazardous.
 In some cases, the tree is located too close to a home or fence, which means extra care is needed.
 Trees with smaller diameters or shorter trunks are often less costly to remove than large, old trees.